jacobarriola/jacobarriola/README.md

 ### Hi there 👋

-I *try* to make fast 🚀 and accessible ♿️ applications and am really curious about GraphQL and decoupled applications with JavaScript these days.
+I *try* to make fast 🚀 and accessible ♿️ applications.
+I'm really curious about GraphQL and decoupled applications with JavaScript these days.
 I've started to try and give back by contributing to open source projects recently ♥️.

 #### More stuff about me 🏌️‍♂️
 🚵🏾‍♂️ Working on a lot of JAMStack projects, especially with WordPress as a data source.